files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

-Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545 Use external launcher to set Files as default explorer by @gave92 in #8684 Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Notify when pinned items config changes by @jiejasonliu in #8712 Fix new/rename dialog processing stale text by @jiejasonliu in #8783 Fix box drive by @gave92 in #8808
+Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545 Use external launcher to set Files as default explorer by @gave92 in #8684 Notify when pinned items config changes by @jiejasonliu in #8712 Fix new/rename dialog processing stale text by @jiejasonliu in #8783 Fix box drive by @gave92 in #8808